NuKeeperDotNet/NuKeeper/README.md

 ### Update mode

-Update mode is used to look at files already present on a file system and apply an update locally, without any git or github interaction.
+Update mode is used to look at files already present on a file system and apply an update locally, without any git or GitHub interaction.
 A git token is not needed.

 ### Environment Variables